 - No leader of the 21st century can avoid using technology.
 Take advantage of this amazing opportunity to improve your computer skills for free:

 - Check out books at the leadership library located in the Center for Doctoral Studies, Education Building, Room B121.

 - Familiarize yourself with modern leadership theories and the work of influential leaders.

 One way to discover the leader within you is to get involved in organizing campus events.
 The following organizations will welcome your initiative:

 - Graduate Student Advisory Board provides feedback and assistance in planning events, outreach, and professional development opportunities for graduate students.

 - Student Government Association voices the concerns of students who attend SCSU and promotes the best possible environment for learning.
 They allocate fees, provide legal services, and act as a forum for concerns.

-- Center for Student Organizations and Leadership Development (CSOLD) provides students with training, education, and developmental experiences that encourage growth through exploration of the leadership process.
+- Department of Campus Involvement provides students with training, education, and developmental experiences that encourage growth through exploration of the leadership process.
 Take advantage of the Co-Curricular Transcript to record your leadership experiences and training at SCSU.